(Thanks to Colin for the title that I pilfered from a Twitter conversation…)

 Look…you know you want to lie here.
 You know you want to say “Why yes, yes I have!”.
 Be warned – we can actually see if you have or not.
 (Should also say, the same goes for your internet router at home.
 Your ISP can see when you’ve turned it off and back on again…)

 The reason we ask you to do this?
-No really, it actually does work.
+No shit, it actually does work.
 Devices – computers, phones, tablets, TV’s, game consoles, ebooks…you name it – like being reset.
 They like clearing all the cobwebs from their corners.
 And often, when they clear out all the junk that’s just sitting there, things start working again.

 So, when we say “Have you tried turning it off and back on again?” please please do it.
 Honestly, you’ll be surprised how often it does fix stuff.